-Requirement 11: For entities that utilises mode shifting from high stability mode to high performance mode, to be able to fulfil the FCR-D performance criteria, the ramp test sequence should verify that:
+Requirement 11: For entities that utilises mode shifting from high stability mode to high performance mode, the ramp test sequence should verify the following:

 - 1) The high performance mode is active during ramp 1 and ramp 2 and then blocked. - 2) The high stability mode is active during ramp 3 and ramp 4 (the high performance mode is blocked from activation). - 3) The high performance mode is active during ramp 5 and then blocked. - 4) The high stability mode is active during ramp 6. - 5) The shifts between modes must be smooth and bumpless (the controller should not jump to a new value at the time of shifting in a way that causes a significant bump in the power output, especially not a bump in the wrong direction).